ecoseller/ecoseller/docs/_docs/administration/installation.md

 ```
 This command will start all the containers and services required for ecoseller to run.
 Please note that the first time you run this command, it will take some time to download the required images and build the containers.
+Are you having trouble with the installation?
+Please see the [Troubleshooting](#troubleshooting) section.

 7. After the containers are up and running, in the default settings you can access the storefront at `http://localhost:3032` and the dashboard at `http://localhost:3033`.
 For advanced settings of Nginx reverse proxy please see [Configuration](#configuration) section.